NameSwitch Guide Series

 The good news is that it doesn’t cost anything to change name on driving licence.
 You’ll only be charged if your photocard has been lost or stolen.

 Is a photo required to change name on my driving licence?

 If you’ve already got a photocard licence then no, you won’t need a new photo.
 If you haven’t got a photocard licence already then yes, you’ll need to send in passport-style photos.

 Can I change my address as well as my name?

 Yes!
 You can update your address if needed on both the D1 drivers licence application form and on your V5C vehicle registration.

 Can I change my name on V5C vehicle registration document at the same time?

-Thankfully, it couldn’t be easier to change your details on V5C certificate.
-If your name’s changed, simply write your new name in full in section 6 of your vehicle’s log book (N.B., make sure you don’t tick the “new keeper” box), and add a separate note to explain that you’ve changed your name.
-NameSwitch will provide you with a pre-populated letter to include when you send everything off to the DVLA.
+Write your new name in full in section 6 of your vehicle’s logbook (careful not to tick the “new keeper” box), and add a separate note to explain that you’ve changed your name.
+(If you’ve purchased a NameSwitch toolkit , we will provide you with a pre-populated cover letter to include when you send everything off to the DVLA.)

-If you have lost your V5C form you will need to provide the DVLA replacement V62 form This has a cost associated with it so it’s worth hunting out your V5C.
+If you’ve lost your V5C form you will need to provide the DVLA replacement V62 form It costs money to do that so it’s worth hunting out your V5C.